 What is The Linux Foundation?

 The Linux Foundation is a nonprofit consortium dedicated to fostering the growth of Linux.
 Founded in 2000, it sponsors the work of Linux creator Linus Torvalds and is supported by leading companies and developers from around the world.
 The Linux Foundation promotes, protects and advances Linux by providing unified resources and services needed for open source to successfully compete with closed platforms.

 Who are members of the Linux Foundation?

 The platinum members of the Linux Foundation are Fujitsu, HP, IBM, Intel, NEC, Oracle, Qualcomm Innovation Center and Samsung.
-Other members of the organization include every major company in the Linux industry as well as numerous community groups, universities and individuals.
+Other members of the organization include every major company in the Linux industry as well as numerous community groups and universities.
 You can see the full line up on our Members page.

 Where is the Linux Foundation located?